oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 **How the livelock occurs.** Suppose the client sends `MQTT.CONNECT` on both TCP/TLS and QUIC.
-If the TCP/TLS CONNECT arrives first, the broker accepts it and closes QUIC.
-The client on the QUIC side detects the close, opens a new QUIC connection, and sends another `MQTT.CONNECT`.
-If that new CONNECT arrives before the TCP/TLS side has finished processing the first one, the broker accepts the QUIC CONNECT and closes TCP/TLS.
+If the TCP/TLS CONNECT arrives first, the broker accepts it and aborts the stream on QUIC.
+The client on the QUIC side detects the stream abort, opens a new QUIC connection, opens a new stream, and sends another `MQTT.CONNECT`.
+If that new CONNECT arrives before the TCP/TLS side has finished processing the first one, the broker accepts the QUIC CONNECT and aborts the stream on TCP/TLS.
 The TCP/TLS side then reconnects, and the cycle repeats.
 The broker is not the problem — it always follows the standard "last CONNECT wins" rule.
 The livelock is caused by the client retrying before it has definitively determined which transport won.

-**Client-side livelock prevention.** When the client detects that its connection lost the upgrade race (via `MQTT.DISCONNECT` 0x8E, connection close, or CONNACK timeout), the client MUST apply a backoff before attempting to reconnect on the other transport.
+**Client-side livelock prevention.** When the client detects that its stream was closed because it lost the upgrade race (via `MQTT.DISCONNECT` 0x8E, stream close, or CONNACK timeout), the client MUST apply a backoff before attempting to reconnect on the other transport.
 The RECOMMENDED backoff interval is 5 seconds.

-For MQTT 5.0, the losing side receives `MQTT.DISCONNECT` with Reason Code `0x8E` (Session taken over) [MQTT5] §3.1.4 or learns of the loss when the broker closes the connection.
-For MQTT 3.1.1, the losing side learns of the loss when the broker closes the connection (without sending `MQTT.DISCONNECT`, which is client-to-server-only [MQTT311] §3.14).
+For MQTT 5.0, the losing side receives `MQTT.DISCONNECT` with Reason Code `0x8E` (Session taken over) [MQTT5] §3.1.4 or learns of the loss when the broker closes the stream.
+For MQTT 3.1.1, the losing side learns of the loss when the broker closes the stream (without sending `MQTT.DISCONNECT`, which is client-to-server-only [MQTT311] §3.14).

 The client MUST apply a fixed backoff (RECOMMENDED: 5 seconds) in both cases.
 This backoff serves two purposes: